valleyofdoom/PC-Tuning/README.md

 Backup BIOS by saving the current settings to a profile or export one to local storage as clearing CMOS will wipe all settings if you need to do so (e.g. while overclocking).

 In my experience on various motherboards, loading a saved profile fails to restore certain settings after clearing CMOS.
-I would recommended dumping NVRAM using a tool such as [SCEWIN](https://github.com/ab3lkaizen/SCEHUB) so that when you restore a profile, dump NVRAM again then compare it to the previous/original export to see whether anything failed to restore by using a text comparison tool such as the [Notepad++ Compare plugin](https://sourceforge.net/projects/npp-compare) or [Visual Studio Code](https://code.visualstudio.com/download).
+I would recommend dumping NVRAM using a tool such as [SCEWIN](https://github.com/ab3lkaizen/SCEHUB) so that when you restore a profile, dump NVRAM again then compare it to the previous/original export to see whether anything failed to restore by using a text comparison tool such as the [Notepad++ Compare plugin](https://sourceforge.net/projects/npp-compare) or [Visual Studio Code](https://code.visualstudio.com/download).

 ---